 If you’re satisfied with the size, you should proceed with the harvest.
 If not, then you can wait a bit more, but when about half of the leaves are brown, you should dig out all of your garlic, no matter the size.

 How to Harvest Garlic

-Harvesting garlic is fairly straightforward, but a bit of care should be taken.
+Harvesting can be fairly straightforward, but a bit of care should be taken.
 Even though it might be tempting to try and pull the bulbs out by stems, you will most likely end up with a broken-off stem, as they are fairly sensitive.
-This is a problem because you want to cure garlic with its leaves on, as it stores better that way.
+This is a problem because you want to cure garlic with its leaves on, as you’ll store garlic better that way.

 Once again, garlic is really sensitive, so avoid bumping or dropping it.
-They bruise easily and it greatly reduces the flavor.
+They bruise easily and bruises greatly reduce the flavor.

 How to Preserve Garlic

 Garlic can last you a long time, but it has to be cured and stored properly.
 Let’s talk about how to properly cure your bulbs for better flavor and preservation.

 In general, curing means that you allow your garlic to slowly dry down in such a way that you preserve all the nutrients and flavor.
 As I already mentioned, you should keep your garlic in a dry and shady place with good air circulation.

 The best way, in my opinion, is to hang them upside down in bunches of 4 to 6, but other gardeners also bundle them in bunches of 10 to 12 bulbs.
 Smaller bunches mean that the garlic gets to breathe more, so curing is a bit faster.